EricBisceglia/NoBleme.com/README.md

 * `pages` contains all of the views, the HTML layouts which the users are browsing (they use the logic from `actions`).

 * `scripts` contains scripts which get executed by the PHP command line instead of the web server.

+* `test` contains testswhich are executed by the `tests.php` page at the root of the project.

 With this understanding of the folder structure, you should be able to follow how the components of each page are split.
 To summarize: the core is in `inc`, actions happen in `actions`, views are in `pages` + `css` + `js`, and translations are in `lang`.